sweeneyp74/Animatey/README.md

 playerAnimation.getSprite(dt)
 ```
 dt is deltatime and can be added to the parameters of function update.
 Then pass that dt into this function call.
-Everytime to you call this function, the object determines if its time to send you the next sprite in the animation.
+Everytime you call this function, the object determines if its time to send you the next sprite in the animation.